libigl/libigl/tutorial/tutorial.md

 We introduce libigl with a series of self-contained examples.
 The purpose of each example is to showcase a feature of libigl while applying to a practical problem in geometry processing.
-In this chapter, we will showcase the basic concepts of libigl and introduce a simple mesh viewer that allows to easily visualize surface mesh and its attributes.
-All the examples are cross-platform and can be compiled on MacOSX, Linux and Windows.
+In this chapter, we will present the basic concepts of libigl and introduce a simple mesh viewer that allows to visualize a surface mesh and its attributes.
+All the tutorial examples are cross-platform and can be compiled on MacOSX, Linux and Windows.

+### Downloading libigl
 libigl can be downloaded from our [github repository](https://github.com/libigl/libigl) or cloned with git: